lord-Overzealous/first_Game/README.md

 The game was made with a JS game engine/framework named pixelbox that waas developped by cstoquer link of the documentation: https://github.com/cstoquer/pixelbox

+# to play the game
+1. find the index.html file and open it in a browser
+1. if you whant you can change the code by going in the